Creator: Eliot Laurence

 First Run: 2020-2022 (3 Seasons) - (Spoiler alert for the whole series)

 Fantasy TV usually has to get two things right to succeed.
-First, fans must engage with and believe in the world that's been built.
-Second, fans must fall in love with and feel seen by the characters within it.
+First, fans must believe in the world that's been built.
+Second, fans must fall in love with the characters within it.
 For all its faults later in its run, the creators of MFS got those two things spectacularly right.

 MFS has a passionate fan base for good reason.
-It has a beloved canonical queer couple, at least one other compelling non-canon queer ship, an ensemble cast of women playing characters with authority, strength, purpose and power, a distinct style and aesthetic that influences costumes, sets, lighting and cinematography, and an internally consistent, complex fantasy world.
+It has a beloved canonical queer couple, a compelling non-canon queer ship, plus an ensemble cast of women playing characters with authority, strength, purpose and power.
+It boasts a distinct, cinematic style and aesthetic that influences costumes, sets, lighting and cinematography, and a (mostly) internally consistent, complex fantasy world.

-The basics are this.
-Imagine the Salem witch trials ended with an accord.
-Government persecution stops, but in exchange all witches must form an army to defend the country, leading to a system of compulsory conscription which is embraced by some, tolerated by many, and deeply resented by others.
-Power structures and bloodlines evolve over the centuries leaving witch society in a fractured state of haves and have nots, with outcasts and rebels who choose to either run or fight back.
+Imagine the Salem witch trials ended, but in exchange all witches must form an army to use their powers to defend the country, leading to a system of compulsory conscription which is embraced by some, tolerated by many, and deeply resented by others.
+Power structures and bloodlines evolve leaving witch society in a fractured state of haves and have nots, with outcasts and rebels who choose to either run or fight back.

-MFS is wildly ambitious.
-It has big, high-concept stories to tell.
-There is an awful lot to learn in order to become absorbed, but no more so than something like The 100, and the pilot episode that spells it out is one of the best I’ve ever seen.
-It’s Battlestar Galactica good.
-MFS was never going to attract a huge audience on its America-only network, queer scifi themes, complex plots, odd concepts, and limited marketing budget - but it doesn’t at all lack vision.
+MFS is wildly ambitious, with big, high-concept stories to tell.
+The pilot is one of the best I’ve ever seen - it’s Battlestar Galactica good - but MFS was never going to attract a huge audience.
+It screened originally on an America-only network, was unabashedly queer, had morally-complex scifi themes, intricate plots, and a limited marketing budget.
+What it doesn’t lack is vision.

 Those big dreams are what caused it to occasionally derail.
 Considering this was made and ran from 2019 to 2022 it’s kind of amazing it got made at all.
-With more episodes, no pandemic, and less bad luck like the kind that saw breakout star Taylor Hickson forced miss a huge chunk of season three (she's fine, thankfully), they could have taken more care with the unravelling of all the complex plot points.
+With more episodes, no pandemic, and less bad luck like the accident that saw breakout star Taylor Hickson forced to miss half of season three (she's fine, thankfully), they could have taken more care with the unravelling of all the complex plot points.
 The last three episodes try to tell more story than most shows try to tell in entire seasons, and MFS felt awkward and rushed towards its conclusion as a result.

-There is no doubt though that late season one, all season two, and maybe the first 3 episodes of Season 3 of MFS are near-flawless fantasy television.
-A lot of fans adore the beginning of season 1 as well as this period is heavy on worldbuilding and romance, but it was still finding its feet.
+There is no doubt though that late season one, all season two, and maybe the first two episodes of season three are near-flawless fantasy television.
+Hard core fans adore the beginning of season one as well, as this period is heavy on worldbuilding and romance, but the show was still finding its feet.

-It’s a technical masterpiece, and rewards repeat viewing to work through the complexity.
+It’s a technical masterpiece, gorgeously shot, and rewards repeat viewing.
 On what was likely my eighth or so rewatch of season one I was still going “ohhhh, I see what they did there” on a regular basis.
-Again, this is another reason why being a ratings blockbuster was probably never on the cards.
-A decade ago this show couldn’t have been made, but MFS does make me desperately miss the slow burn storytelling possible across a 23-episode season.
+Again, another reason why being a ratings blockbuster was probably never on the cards.
+A decade ago this show couldn’t have been made, but MFS does make me desperately miss the storytelling possible across a 23-episode season.

 When we meet our three MFS heroines, Tally Craven (Jessica Sutton), Abigail Bellweather (Ashley Nicole Williams) and Raelle Collar (Taylor Hickson), they all have different, conflicting reasons for being in the army.
 They are thrown together as a Unit for basic training and soon realise they have a unique bond and complementary powers.